Sunset During the 88th Legislature

 No legislation is required for the Bandera County River Authority and Groundwater District or Texas Low-Level Radioactive Waste Disposal Compact Commission.

-Compliance Report: Implementation of 2021 Sunset Recommendations (January 2023)
+Compliance Report: Implementation of 2023 Sunset Recommendations (expected January 2025)